nils-hamel/turing-project/README.md

 # Turing Project

-The _Turing Project_ can be seen as three parts : the first one are the ensemble of the considered data-sets used for neural networks analysis.
+The _Turing Project_ can be split in three main parts : the first one are the ensemble of the considered data-sets used for neural networks analysis.
 The second part contains the neural networks implementation script that are tested and analysed.
 The last part are the results and their subsequent analysis.

 ## Turing Project : Data-Sets

 Two main type of digital objects are considered in this approach of deep learning applied to geodesy and geography.
 The first one are the 2-dimensional and 3-dimensional raster containing greyscale of color images.
 The second type of objects are 3-dimensional or 4-dimensional greyscale or color 3D models sampled over voxel grids.
 Of course, more complex combination of those objects are also considered for deeper analysis.

-### Turing Project : Image Raster
+### Data-Sets : Image Raster

 Different image data-sets are considered in the conducted research to also analyse the way neural network are able learn different type of representation.
 The considered data-sets are presented here through their own page :